 Type of class Number of Semester ECTS Points

 teaching hours

-workshop 15 IV 1
+class 30 III 2

-Course pre-requisites This course will not require previous experience in any particular area.
-To all to pilot it additions The course the regime provides experience in any particular areas
+Course pre-requisites This course will not require previous experience in any particular ar ea. --- -----

 C1: providing basic knowledge on: 1) international projects: their goals, assumptions, documentation, methods of implementation 2) security in the context of the safe life.